Vyral/base-template/_posts/2021-11-01-what-exactly-is-a-cma.md

 {% include excerpt.html %}

-Sometimes we agents get a little carried away with our acronyms and assume everyone knows what they are.
+Sometimes as agents we get a little carried away with our acronyms and assume everyone knows what they are.
 We want to peel back the curtain a little bit and talk about what a CMA is.

 **CMA stands for competitive market analysis.** The goal of a CMA is to establish a range of values for your home.
 We start by pulling all of the information we can find about your home and doing a walk-through to see what condition it is in.